acooney613/acooney613/README.md

 - ⚡ Fun fact: I really enjoy playing and watching most sports -->
 - 🔭 I’m currently pursuing a Masters in Data Science from the University of Texas at Austin
-- 🌱 I’m currently learning about machine learning and data science in python
+- 🌱 I’m currently learning about machine learning and data science in Python
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I really enjoy playing sports and solving problems using creative solutions